 When my family moved into our house years ago, I looked at the empty spaces waiting to be filled throughout our home.
 Being on a budget, I needed to find an economical way to decorate a house full of white walls.
 I knew it would be a challenge, but I rolled up my sleeves and got to work.I scoured the local library for books about inexpensive decor and craft ideas and came across a project that used punched tin patterns on pie plates.
 It became one of many crafts that helped me decorate our new home (built to emulate a house from the 1800′s) quickly without breaking the bank.

 If you have any older pie plates at home (made from any type of metal—it does not need to be “tin”), a hammer and a nail, then you can make this craft for free.
 It doesn’t get more affordable than that.
 If you do not have an older metal pie plate you can find them at yard sales or antique shops, or ask your friends if they have any they would like to unload.

 You can also get creative and try using metal platters, serving trays, or cookie sheets.

 - Metal pie plate

 - Recycled cardboard

-Directions to make your own Punched Tin Pie Plate
+Directions to Make Punched Tin Pie Plates

 - Cut out a piece of paper that will fit the inside of the pie plate.